Entanglement entropy of a simple quantum system: Main features of the model

 Notice that the dependence of $\lambda$ on the radius $R$ of the boundary has been derived by imposing an asymptotic form on the wave function $\psi(x,\,y)$ as $y\to\infty$, with respect to a fixed point $x\sim 1$ inside the spherical region of the system in Fig. \ref{regions}.

-In Section \ref{results} we will show that the entropy of both parts of our system depends on $\lambda^2\sim R^2/\ell_P^2$, i.e. on the area of the spherical boundary.
+In Section \ref{results} we will show that the entropy of both parts of our system depends on $\lambda^2$, which in turn is proportional to the area ${\cal A}$ of the spherical boundary.
 The area scaling of the entanglement entropy is, essentially, a consequence of the nonlocality of the wavefunction $\psi(x,\,y)$, which establishes a correlation between points inside ($x\sim 1$) and outside ($y\to\infty$) the boundary.